-Parman & Easterday provides advice and assistance to everyone in Oklahoma City, Kansas City, and surrounding areas who requires help with estate planning.
+Parman & Easterday provides advice and assistance to everyone in Oklahoma City and surrounding areas who requires help with estate planning.
 As part of our efforts to help everyone, young and old, to address their legacy and to plan for their future, we also focus on providing assistance to people who may have more complex estate planning issues.
 This includes LGBTQ individuals.

 LGBTQ rights have expanded greatly in recent years and continue to expand.
 Still, despite progress in the field of civil rights for LGBTQ individuals, there remain unique issues faced by lesbians, gay men, and people who are transgender.
 We can help to ensure that you use all available legal tools to get the protections you and your family need, regardless of your sexuality or your gender identity.
 Give us a call today to get personalized estate planning advice and to get answers to questions including: